 Insights from HR Analytics

-Using HR analytics can give organizations a wealth of insights which are used for strategic decision making.
+Using HR analytics can give organizations a wealth of insights that are used for strategic decision-making.
 Here are some key insights that HR analytics can offer:

 Using HR analytic data allows companies to measure both individual and team performance, identify star performers, pinpoint development areas, and monitor how performance relates to bottom-line results.
 This makes it possible to implement tailored performance management measures.

-“According to the study conducted by Gallup, the use of HR analytics in tracking employees’ performance in an organization led to a 10% rise in productivity and fourteen percent decrease in staff turnover.”
+“According to the study conducted by Gallup, the use of HR analytics in tracking employees’ performance in an organization led to a 10% rise in productivity and a 14 per cent decrease in staff turnover.”

 Employee Engagement and Satisfaction

-Using HR analytics, organizations can gauge how engaged their workers are with the company as well as how satisfied they feel about their roles at the organization giving them an insight into what really motives their workforce hence taking necessary measures that would uplift their morale.
+Using HR analytics, organizations can gauge how engaged their workers are with the company as well as how satisfied they feel about their roles at the organization, giving them an insight into what really motivates their workforce, hence taking necessary measures that would uplift their morale.
 These factors result in an involved and contented staff.

 By analyzing trends of talent acquisition, turnover and skill inventory, HR analytics assists companies in planning their future workforces.
 It confirms that companies are equipped with the most appropriate individuals required to attain their strategic goals.

-“SHRM’s research indicated that those organizations practicing HR analytics for workforce planning were 17% more likely to meet their business intentions.”
+“SHRM’s research indicated that those organizations practising HR analytics for workforce planning were 17% more likely to meet their business intentions.”